This guide is PERFECT for you if...

 Download & print

 Your PDF arrives instantly.
 Print the flash cards and sprint pages for the first times table.
-That's the only prep you need to do to get started.
+That's the only prep you need to get started.

 Run the 10-minute routine